Frequently Asked Questions

 Wear sturdy, non-slip shoes and comfortable clothing, similar to what you would wear for a bushwalk.
 High heels and 'thongs' are not recommended for any tour.

 Yes.
-Photography, including the use of flash, is permitted on all tours.
-However, tripods and selfie sticks are not allowed on tours, and may not be brought into any cave.
+Photography is permitted on all tours, although flash photography is discouraged.
+Tripods, monopods and selfie sticks are not allowed on tours, and may not be brought into any cave.

 Generally, all caves are difficult to access.
 None of our standard tours can accommodate wheelchairs.
 However, we can arrange a special tour into the first part of the Orient Cave, which is wheelchair accessible.
 To enable us to arrange a guide, you must book in advance, for this special tour.
 For those with reduced mobility, we recommend The Imperial Cave, our easiest 'standard' tour.